tysee/riyad-metro-legal/docs/index.md

 ## About the Riyadh Metro App

-The Riyadh Metro app is your essential companion for navigating the Riyadh public transportation system.
+The Riyadh Metro app is your essential companion for navigating the Riyadh metro system.
 Our app provides a seamless user experience with the following features:

 ### 🗺️ Metro Map Viewer